BGmot/zabbix-module-hosts-tree/README.md

 # zabbix-module-hosts-tree
-A Zabbix module to show groups/hosts as a tree under Monitoring -> Hosts Tree menu item
+A Zabbix module to show groups/hosts as a tree under Monitoring -> Hosts Tree menu item in Zabbix version 5.4.

 # How to use
 1) Create a folder in your Zabbix server modules folder (by default /usr/share/zabbix/) and copy contents of this repository into that folder.